w5xd/ASW12V/construction.md

 pushing a nut in the channel.
 And put a small piece of tape over the opening after the nut is placed because gravity is going to try to remove it.

 The printed circuit board is a four layer part.
-It is <b>not</b> commercially available.
+It is not commercially available.
     It was laid out with <a href="http://expresspcb.com">expresspcb</a> from the file ASW12V.rrb.
 Or you may use the gerber files in the <a href="gerber">gerber</a> folder.
 As of this writing the gerber files are for PCB Revision 2 (not revision 3 as in ASW12V.rrb.)
 Rev 2 has narrower V+ and GND traces on its OUTPUT jack and is therefore limited to 1A among its outputs.
     The Revision 3 of the PCB is limited to 3A among its outputs.
  Program an Arduino Pro Micro with the sketch published in <a href="sketch//ASW12V">sketch/ASW12V/</a>.
     <h3>Construction Recommendations</h3>
 The PCB layout is tight which does not make for easy maintenance.
 The
         very tight clearances mean that once all the big parts